disbr007/planet_tools/readme.md

 conda activate planet_tools
 ```
 ## Setup
+### Planet API Key
-An environmental variable PL_API_KEY must exist with your Planet API key.
+An environmental variable PL_API_KEY must exist with your Planet API key in
+order to query the Planet Data API and place orders.
 On Windows:
 ```
 setx PL_API_KEY [your API key]